 At Calvary, our governing body is the Session, which is comprised of our elders and the Senior Pastor (a non-voting moderator).
 Elders are active, non-employee members of Calvary Church and are elected by the congregation to serve four-year terms.

 The Session's duties include leading the congregation in the pursuit of Calvary's mission, providing spiritual and financial oversight to the body and ministries, and managing all church property.
 The work of the Session is accomplished largely through its regular monthly meetings and its committees, which are chaired by elders.
 In addition, the Session utilizes its Finance Committee to oversee the financial affairs of the church.
 An independent auditor conducts an annual financial audit.

 Calvary holds a publicized annual congregational meeting each year to review our financials as a church family and review any recent developments or upcoming plans.
 Also, any amendments to our church constitution are subject to approval by our members and would be voted on at that time.

-Newcomers at Calvary are encouraged to attend our regularly occurring membership classes.
+Newcomers are encouraged to attend our regularly occurring Calvary Membership Course.
 Pastor Munro leads the classes to provide a personal introduction to Calvary, our beliefs, and our organization.
 All participants receive a copy of our Core Documents (which include our Mission, Purpose, Articles of Faith, and Constitution) as part of the class materials.